Germans describe helplessness in face of flood devastation | Science-Environment

 As the waters rose on Wednesday, Michael Lang, a wine merchant in the region took to Facebook to warn friends of the imminent floods.
 "I'm going to evacuate now.
 Take care of yourselves," he said, with the roaring Ahl river in the background, still composed despite the worry etched on his face.

 On Friday, standing above his wrecked village, that composure was gone.
 "The whole infrastructure has gone," he said, choking back tears.
 "Our house is still standing, but nothing else."
-(Writing by Thomas Escritt; editing by Philippa Fletcher)
+(Writing by Thomas Escritt; editing by Philippa Fletcher and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)